jxltom/scribble-enhanced/README.md

 # scribble-cn

+A Jekyll theme which has been made some enhancements from [scribble](https://github.com/muan/scribble).
+See demo here [https://jxltom.github.io/scribble-cn/](https://jxltom.github.io/scribble-cn/).

-## Features
+## Overview

-- Duoshuo support
+- Features

     - Wide page width

     - Enable or disable comments for each post

+- Intergrations

+    - Duoshuo

+    - Disqus

 ## Usage